scriptituk/tv-test-card-maker/README-beta.md

 <img src='assets/tv-test-card-maker.gif' alt='Summary' align='right'>

-There are not many accurate high-resolution or vector graphic replicas of vintage TV test patterns, and those created by drawing tools cannot be altered because master files are unavailable.
+Accurate high-resolution and vector graphic replicas of vintage TV test patterns are hard to come by, and those created by drawing tools cannot be altered because master files are unavailable.

 This test card maker (TCM) recreates memorable TV test patterns